It’s hard to know which features you actually need and which are useless.

 Wireless security video systems use the internet to store footage on cloud servers.
 Unfortunately, this system leaves your data open to hacking.

 If you want to minimize this risk, use strong passwords and two factor authentication, as mentioned above.
 You should also only buy your cameras from trusted sources.
+Going with a system like Xfinity home security is always a safe bet.

 A great privacy feature is geofencing, which shuts cams down if you’re in the house and activates them when you leave.
 Geofencing uses your smartphone to determine your location.